 Summer HUM courses are 4 credit hours and not simplified or easier versions of the HUM curriculum offered during the full semesters.
 In addition to the 2.5 hours in class each day, students should allot at least the same amount of time outside of class each day to prepare for the next class and complete assignments.
 Combining another summer course with a HUM course will result in a very demanding load, and students should register intentionally and structure their schedules accordingly in order to gain the most.

-If during preregistration you try to register for two HUM courses in successive summer terms, e.g. HUM 214 in term 1 and HUM 324 in term 2, you will be able to register only for the first but not the second, since you lack the prerequisite for the second course.
-You will have to complete the first course in term 1 and then register for the second when registration opens again for the second summer term.
+If during preregistration you try to register for two HUM courses in successive summer terms, e.g. HUM 214 in term 1 and HUM 324 in term 2, make sure to register for them in order so the system recognizes the prerequisite.

 Course Transfer Credit Policy

 For Transfer Students

 UNC Asheville’s core curriculum was designed with the humanities courses at its core, and we want you to take them.
 The courses in the HUM sequence at UNCA are interdisciplinary and do not represent a single department or discipline; they were created and are evaluated by our own faculty on a continuous basis.
 It is unlikely that a course taken elsewhere will be exactly like a HUM course at UNCA.

 However, some courses taken at other schools automatically receive HUM credit.
 History courses, such as World Civilizations or Ancient History, for example, will receive credit for HUM 124 or HUM 214, depending on the specific content of the course.
 Only those two courses are regularly eligible for transfer credit.
 HUM 324 rarely receives transfer credit, and you are required to take the capstone course, HUM 414 or LA 478, at UNCA.